xray-imaging/2bm-docs/docs/source/manual/item_020.rst

    and Adimec Quartz Q-12A180) have been replaced; the manual's §16 table is still informative for object-field / oversampling estimates if you substitute the Oryx pixel size and sensor format.
+:Objectives:
-:Objectives (current ANL configuration, three slots):
+   Current ANL configuration, three slots:

    - Lens 0 — **1.1×**
    - Lens 1 — **2×**
    - Lens 2 — **10×**